-4.11 Alternative Provision (AP)
+4.12 ASPIRE and Alternative Provision (AP)

-A student who demonstrates on-going behavioural issue and/or the College shows that it cannot meet their individual learning needs, may be directed to study off site to improve his or her behaviour which is part of the College and/or Alternative Provision.
+A student who demonstrates on-going behavioural issues and/or the College shows that it cannot meet their individual learning needs, may be directed to study off site to improve his or her behaviour or in ASPIRE which is part of the College and/or Alternative Provision.
 Programmes could include a combination of approved educational providers commissioned by the College.
 This approach will be used as an alternative to permanent exclusion and/or part of a stepped approach to support a student with specific difficulties.
-Students placed onto an alternative provision programme will have a key member of staff appointed to them and their progress will be regularly reviewed.
-When students are directed onto an alternative provision programme, parents/carers will be consulted.
-All alternative provision programmes will be bespoke and relative to the needs of the student.
+Students placed onto an alternative provision programme and/or ASPIRE will have a key member of staff appointed to them and their progressed will be regularly reviewed.
+When students are directed onto an alternative provision programme and/or into ASPIRE parents/carers will be consulted.
+ASPIRE and all alternative provision programmes will be bespoke and relative to the needs of the student.